dovetail-lab/fabric-samples/marble/README.md

 ## Deploy to IBM Cloud

-The CDS package, `marble_cc_1.0.cds`, created by the build script above can be used to deploy to IBM Blockchain Platform.
+Dovetail release v1.0.0 builds chaincode into CDS package, `marble_cc_1.0.cds`, which can be deployed to IBM Blockchain Platform.
 Refer to [fabric-tools](https://github.com/dovetail-lab/fabric-cli/tree/master/fabric-tools) for details about installing chaincode on the IBM Blockchain Platform.

 The REST or GraphQL service apps can access the same `marble` chaincode deployed in [IBM Cloud](https://cloud.ibm.com) using the [IBM Blockchain Platform](https://cloud.ibm.com/catalog/services/blockchain-platform-20).
 The only required update is the network configuration file. [config_ibp.yaml](../testdata/config_ibp.yaml) is a sample network configuration that can be used by the REST or GraphQL service app.